 Unfortunately, the borehole could not start its originally planned regular operation to supply the thermal spa with thermal water, because the malmwater had an unfavorable hydrochemical composition and so far, no economic technical solution for the treatment of the water could be found.

-ERDWERK has been supporting the project since the beginning of the drilling work for Wör GT2 and has since supported Stadtwerke Bad Wörishofen in particular in drilling, (hydro)geological and licensing issues.
+ERDWERK has been supporting the project since the beginning of the drilling work for Wör GT2 and has continuously supported the Stadtwerke Bad Wörishofen, particularly in technical drilling, (hydro)geological and permitting issues, right through to the final backfilling of the well.